The 2016 MRA Corporate Researchers Conference will be held September 26-28, 2016 at The Westin St. Francis San Francisco on Union Square.

 3. Strict vetting means better speakers.
 Only one in four make the cut; 70 did.

 4. Private roundtables for corporate researchers only allow them to solve challenges together behind closed doors.

 5. In-Depth Courses – For the first time, we're offering four-hour MR courses onsite for an added fee.

-CRC's relentless focus on client-side needs has attracted marketing research and analytics experts from ESPN, Wells Fargo, Home Depot, Hallmark, Motorola, General Mills, FedEx, Nestle-Purina, NASCAR, Pepsico, DISH and hundreds more.
-Now in its 5th year, MRA's Corporate Researchers Conference (CRC) annually attracts more than 500 attendees.
-Download the new CRC 2015 brochure!
+CRC's relentless focus on corporate researchers' needs has attracted marketing research and analytics experts from ESPN, Wells Fargo, Home Depot, Hallmark, Motorola, General Mills, FedEx, Nestle-Purina, NASCAR, Pepsico, DISH and hundreds more.
+Download the new CRC St. Louis brochure!